-São Paulo, the most populous city in Brazil and one of the largest populate city in the world, is not consider the hot tourist destination in Brazil, but Why not?
+São Paulo, is the most populated city in Brazil and one of the largest in the world.
+Yet it's not considered the hot tourist destination in Brazil, but Why?

-Well, lot’s of people consider São Paulo for business purposes only, however what they don’t know is that São Paulo is rich in culture, famous for the night life, with great and unique restaurants offering international and local Brazilian cuisine and amazing shopping malls with current a great exchange rate.
+Many people consider São Paulo for business purposes only.
+Little do they know that São Paulo is rich in culture and famous for the night life.
+Additionally there's a great and unique restaurants offering with international and local Brazilian cuisine.
+Also, load up your wallet for the amazing shopping malls with current a great exchange rate.

-We call tell you, that being one of the biggest metropolis in the world, São Paulo can be scarred to visit and you should take proper precautions going around, but for this we have great tips how you can visit the city in a safe way by checking our Blog “Free Walking tour São Paulo”.
+We call tell you, that being one of the biggest metropolis in the world, São Paulo can be scary at first.
+It's ok to feel that way as you should take proper precautions while visiting.
+In this blog we have great tips and destination ideas to plan your trip.
+Another way to visit São Paulo in a safe, check our “Free Walking tour São Paulo” blog.
 Additionally, like any other large metropolis it's a matter of being alert while travelling.
-Here you just need to step it up a little more than say Santiago, Paris, Dublin (to name a few).
+Here you just need to step it up a little more than say Santiago, Paris, Dublin for example.

-The most IMPORTANT thing, which in fact most people don’t know, is that São Paulo offers several alternatives to travel around the State, where you can find places on the Countryside of São Paulo sometimes one hour way from São Paulo downtown area, where you enjoy wonderful nature, pure air and many ecological activities to enjoy this unique and surprising State!
+The most IMPORTANT thing, and a fact most people don’t know, is that São Paulo offers several alternatives to travel around the State.
+There are many places in the Countryside of São Paulo sometimes one hour way from São Paulo downtown.
+Read on to discover wonderful nature, pure air and many ecological activities to enjoy this unique and surprising State!

 Following our 10 picks for you, from Countryside places of São Paulo that you can visit in a Day trip or even stay few days relaxing and enjoying Nature!